ditjon-dafa/cinema-plus/README.md

 ### Search bar

 In the search bar, it is possible to search for a movie or a genre simultaneously.
+The search movie results can be browsed by pagination on the mobile screen.

 ### Theme mode